Curvature of Poisson pencils in dimension three

 Propositions \ref{p1}, \ref{p2} imply that $h$ is a function of $f,g$.
 Now consider the map

 given by $f,g$.
-Symplectic leaves of $P$ project under this map to level sets of $f$.
-Symplectic leaves of $Q$ project to level sets of $g$.
-Finally, symplectic leaves of $P+Q$ project to level sets of $h(f,g)$.
-Proposition \ref{p1} implies that these three families of curves form a $3$-web $W(P,Q)$. \begin{definition} The $3$-web $W(P,Q)$ is called the bihamiltonian reduction of the Poisson pair $(P,Q)$. \end{definition} \begin{theorem}[Gelfand-Zakharevich] A Kronecker pencil $\{ \alpha P + \beta Q\}$ of rank two on a three-dimensional manifold is flat if and only if the web $W(P,Q)$ is trivial. \end{theorem} \begin{remark} This theorem is true in any dimension, provided that generic means Kronecker of corank one.
+Symplectic leaves of $\PP$ project under this map to level sets of $f$.
+Symplectic leaves of $\QQ$ project to level sets of $g$.
+Finally, symplectic leaves of $\PP+\QQ$ project to level sets of $h(f,g)$.
+Proposition \ref{p1} implies that these three families of curves form a $3$-web $W(\PP,\QQ)$. \begin{definition} The $3$-web $W(P,Q)$ is called the \textit{bi-Hamiltonian reduction} of the Poisson pair $(P,Q)$. \end{definition} \begin{theorem}[Gelfand-Zakharevich] A generic pencil $\{ \alpha \PP + \beta \QQ\}$ on a three-dimensional manifold is locally flat if and only if the web $W(\PP,\QQ)$ is trivial. \end{theorem} \begin{remark} This theorem is true in any dimension, provided that generic means Kronecker of corank one.
 In the analytic case it was proved by Gelfand and Zakharevich \cite{GZ,GZ2}.
 The proof in the $\Cont^{\infty}$ case is due to Turiel \cite{Turiel4}.
 Note that in the three-dimensional situation this result can be easily proved by elementary means. \end{remark}